lqycrystal/qingyuli.github.io/_pages/about.md

   - /about.html
 ---

 This is Qingyu Li's personal homepage.
-Please also refer to [my homepage at the Technical University of Munich](https://www.asg.ed.tum.de/sipeo/team/qingyu-li/).

 ## A short introduction
-I am a Postdoctoral Researcher in the chair of [Data Science in Earth Observation, Technical University of Munich](https://www.asg.ed.tum.de/sipeo/home/) working in the field of remote sensing.
-I received my Ph.D. from Technical University of Munich.
+I am a researcher working in the field of artificial intelligence (AI) and remote sensing.
+I received my Ph.D. from the Technical University of Munich.
 The topic of my dissertation is “Deep Learning for Building Footprint Generation from Optical Imagery.”
-I received my Bachelor degree in Remote Sensing Science and Technology from Wuhan University, China; I obtained my double Master Degree, which are (1) ESPACE, Technical University of Munich, Germany and (2) Photogrammetry and remote sensing, Wuhan University, China.
+I received my Bachelor's degree in Remote Sensing Science and Technology from Wuhan University, China; I obtained my double Master's Degree, which is (1) ESPACE, Technical University of Munich, Germany, and (2) Photogrammetry and Remote Sensing, Wuhan University, China.

-<r> News </r>
+## News
+I will join the School of Science and Engineering at The Chinese University of Hong Kong (CUHK-Shenzhen) and lead the AI4X lab as an assistant professor in January 2025.
+The AI4X lab is dedicated to harnessing the power of AI and big data to tackle some of the most pressing issues facing our world today.
+Our mission is to leverage cutting-edge AI technologies for interdisciplinary research; x includes areas such as Smart City, Energy Management, Climate Change, Disaster Management, etc.

+I am actively seeking self-motivated PhD / MPhil students (MPhil-PhD Programme in Computer and Information Engineering in Fall 25) and research assistants.
+Moreover, postdocs and visiting students are also welcome to apply.
+Please drop me an email with your CV and transcript through qingyu.li@tum.de if interested.

 <b>Research Interests:</b>
-* Remote sensing image understanding
+* Artificial Intelligence
+* Computer Vision
-* Remote sensing application
+* Remote Sensing
-* Urban analysis
+* Geospatial analysis
-* Deep learning algorithms

 <b>Research Highlights:</b>